sabyasm/BrandPulse/replit.md

-# FireGEO Brand Monitor
+# BrandGEO Monitor

 ## Overview

-FireGEO Brand Monitor is a full-stack web application that analyzes brand visibility and competitive positioning using AI models.
-The application allows users to input company URLs, extract company information, and run brand analysis across multiple AI providers to understand how well their brand performs in AI-generated responses.
+BrandGEO Monitor is a full-stack web application that analyzes brand visibility and competitive positioning using AI models.
+The application provides two main analysis modes:

+1. **Brand Monitor**: Analyzes how AI models rank your brand against competitors
+2. **Competitor Monitor**: Discovers which brands AI models recommend in response to specific queries

+The application uses OpenRouter API for accessing multiple AI providers and provides comprehensive analysis of brand visibility across different AI models.

 ## User Preferences